 Adopt, pending on review of spec text (to be prepared by S. Deshpande and Y.-K. Wang), using phrases like "the referred xPS" in the VVC specification instead of phrases like "the active xPS" and not to specify a parameter sets activation process.
 [JVET-O0113]

-Adopt the following: signal num_tiles_in_pic_minus1 under the syntax condition "if( uniform_tile_spacing_flag && brick_splitting_present_flag )", to avoid a PSS parsing dependency on SPS.
+Adopt the following: signal num_tiles_in_pic_minus1 under the syntax condition "if( uniform_tile_spacing_flag && brick_splitting_present_flag )", to avoid a PPS parsing dependency on SPS.
 [JVET-O0236]

 Adopt the frame field information SEI message, for separately signalling of the frame field information and the picture timing information in different SEI messages, and it is constrained that, when field_seq_flag is equal to 1 for a CVS, a frame-field information SEI message shall be present for each coded picture in the CVS.
 Accordingly, the condition "if( CpbDpbDelaysPresentFlag )" is removed from the picture timing SEI message.
 [JVET-O0041]